 The initial revegetation work in 2017 saw Greenfleet planting more than 46,000 trees across 60 hectares, restoring 26 locally native species.
 Further monitoring across successive years showed the trees were thriving and carbon sequestered.

-The Silver Banksia (Banksia Marginata) and Black Sheoak (Allocasuarina littoralis) planted produce nuts which are food for the Yellow Tailed Black Cockatoos that frequent this forest.
+The silver banksia (Banksia Marginata) and black sheoak (Allocasuarina littoralis) planted produce nuts which are food for the yellow-tailed black cockatoos that frequent this forest.

 Resilience of Native Forests

 When fire burns a forest, it can take up to 12 months to reseed.
 Even 10-year-old trees are vulnerable to an extreme fire and may not survive.
-The younger eucalyptus trees planted at Back O’Slaters did not survive, but there are encouraging signs of new foliage on the more advanced trees.

 Wildlife Habitat Restoration